hashicorp/terraform-provider-azurerm/website/docs/r/storage_table.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the storage table.
-Must be unique within the storage account the table is located.
+* `name` - (Required) The name of the Storage Table.
+Changing this forces a new resource to be created.

+-> **NOTE:** The `name` must be unique within the Storage Account where the Table is located.

 * `resource_group_name` - (Required) The name of the resource group in which to create the storage table.
 Changing this forces a new resource to be created.

 * `storage_account_name` - (Required) Specifies the storage account in which to create the storage table.
 Changing this forces a new resource to be created.

 ## Attributes Reference